apache/spark/docs/streaming-programming-guide.md

 Then, any lines typed in the terminal running the netcat server will be counted and printed on screen every second.
-It will look something like this.
+It will look something like the following.

 <table width="100%">
     <td>